 Different Delivery, Same Standards

-Due to the restrictions imposed during the COVID-19 pandemic, veterinary schools have had to change how they deliver their programs.
+Due to the ongoing restrictions imposed during the COVID-19 pandemic, veterinary schools have continued to adapt and develop the delivery of their programs.
 They have embraced new modes of teaching, learning and assessment, but the competences and standards expected of veterinary programs have remained the same.
-Through the Veterinary Schools Accreditation Advisory Committee (VSAAC), the AVBC has reviewed each modified curriculum and continues to communicate regularly with VSANZ and with Schools on all matters related to the accreditation of veterinary degrees.
-Throughout the year, AVBC has been able to assure the veterinary boards of Australia and New Zealand that Australasian veterinary curricula continue to meet accreditation standards and that final year students are on track to achieving all of the Day One Competences necessary to register and practise.
+As in 2020, the Veterinary Schools Accreditation Advisory Committee (VSAAC) of the AVBC has reviewed each modified curriculum and continues to communicate regularly with VSANZ and with Schools on all matters related to the accreditation of veterinary degrees.
+In 2021, AVBC has been able to assure the veterinary boards of Australia and New Zealand that Australasian veterinary curricula continue to meet accreditation standards and that final year students are on track to achieving all of the Day One Competences necessary to register and practise.

 Resilience and Adaptability

-This graduating class have already demonstrated vital attributes of successful veterinarians – adaptability, resilience & resourcefulness.
+The 2021 graduating class have been described as the “most wanted” cohort of veterinary graduates ever.
+This class has demonstrated vital attributes of successful veterinarians – adaptability, resilience & resourcefulness over the past 2 years.
 The future for veterinary medicine is bright, and we look forward to seeing the contribution they will make to the profession in Australia and New Zealand.